-(3) Optional Elements Requiring Court Approval.
-The custody evaluator may not include an optional element listed in subsection (f)(2)(E), (F), or (G) if any additional cost is to be assessed for the element unless, after notice to the parties and an opportunity to object, the court approved inclusion of the element.
+(4) Optional Elements Requiring Court Approval.
+The custody evaluator or specific issue evaluation assessor may not include an optional element listed in subsection (f)(2)(E), (F), or (G) if any additional cost is to be assessed for the element unless, after notice to the parties and an opportunity to object, the court approved inclusion of the element.

 (A) Oral Report on the Record.
-If the court orders a pretrial or settlement conference to be held at least 45 days before the scheduled trial date or hearing at which the evaluation may be offered or considered, and the order appointing or approving the custody evaluator does not require a written report, the custody evaluator may present the custody evaluation report orally to the parties on the record at the conference.
+If the court orders a pretrial or settlement conference to be held at least 45 days before the scheduled trial date or hearing at which the evaluation may be offered or considered, and the order appointing or approving the custody evaluator does not require a written report, the custody evaluator may present the custody evaluation report orally to the parties and the court on the record at the conference.
 The custody evaluator shall produce and provide to the court and parties at the conference a written list containing an adequate description of all documents reviewed in connection with the custody evaluation.
-If custody and access are not resolved at the conference, and no written report has been provided, the court shall (i) provide a transcript of the oral report to the parties free of charge, or (ii) direct the custody evaluator to prepare a written report and furnish it to the parties in accordance with subsection (i)(1)(B) of this Rule.
+If custody and access are not resolved at the conference, and no written report has been provided, the court shall (i) provide a transcript of the oral report to the parties free of charge and, if a copy of the transcript is prepared for the court’s file, maintain that copy under seal, or (ii) direct the custody evaluator to prepare a written report and furnish it to the parties and the court in accordance with subsection (i)(1)(B) of this Rule.
 Absent the consent of the parties, the judge or magistrate who presides over a settlement conference at which an oral report is presented shall not preside over a hearing or trial on the merits of the custody dispute.

 (B) Written Report Prepared by the Custody Evaluator.
 If an oral report is not prepared and presented pursuant to subsection (i)(1)(A) of this Rule, the custody evaluator shall prepare a written report of the custody evaluation and shall include in the report a list containing an adequate description of all documents reviewed in connection with the custody evaluation.
-The report shall be furnished to the parties at least 30 days before the scheduled trial date or hearing at which the evaluation may be offered or considered.
+The report shall be furnished to the parties and to the court under seal at least 45 days before the scheduled trial date or hearing at which the evaluation may be offered or considered.
 The court may shorten or extend the time for good cause shown but the report shall be furnished to the parties no later than 15 days before the scheduled trial or hearing.

-(3) Report of Mental Health Evaluation.
-An assessor who performed a mental health evaluation shall prepare a written report and make it available to the parties solely for use in the case.
-The report shall be made available as soon as practicable after completion of the evaluation and, if a date is specified in the order of appointment or approval, by that date.
+(4) Report of Mental Health Evaluation.
+An assessor who performed a mental health evaluation shall prepare a written report.
+The report shall be made available to the parties solely for use in the case and shall be furnished to the court under seal.
+The report shall be made available and furnished as soon as practicable after completion of the evaluation and, if a date is specified in the order of appointment or approval, by that date.